harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

 #### What's new

 - Switching accounts now loads accounts on scroll.
-This increases the modal load time if there are more accounts to be loaded.
+This increases the modal load time when there are more accounts to load.
 (PL-30467)

 ### April 10, 2023, version 79015